python/devguide/developer-workflow/communication-channels.rst

 Notifications can be set for individual categories and topics.
-To change any of these defaults, you can either go to your user preferences, or visit the category page, and use the notification button 🔔 above the topic list, on the top right hand corner of the category page beside the "+ New Topic" button.
+To change any of these defaults, you can either go to your user preferences, or visit the category page, and use the notification button :guilabel:`🔔` above the topic list, on the top right hand corner of the category page beside the :guilabel:`+ New Topic` button.

-Clicking on the Notification control 🔔 will show a drop-down panel with 5 different options: Watching, Tracking, Watching First Post, Normal, and Muted.
+Clicking on the notification control :guilabel:`🔔` will show a drop-down panel with 5 different options: Watching, Tracking, Watching First Post, Normal, and Muted.
 All categories are set by default in Normal mode where you will only be notified if someone mentions your @name or replies to you.